For the most perfect black slime recipe ever, look no further! Say goodbye to grit and residue with this amazing deep dark goop!

 - A tsp at a time, mix 4-6 tsp of activated charcoal into the glue/water mixture.
 It won’t mix in at first, but just keep stirring, it will eventually mix in!
 Just a minute or so of stirring.
 Stop adding when it’s black enough for you.
 Mix until thoroughly combined.

 - Add 12 tsp borax solution to the glue mixture a teaspoon at a time while stirring.
 This slow addition of the borax ensures a super smooth slime without the need for lots of kneading.
 You will know when to stop adding when all of the black glue mixture is in the ball of slime and there is none left in a puddle at the bottom of the bowl.

 - Pick up the glob and fold and squish a few times.
 You’re done!
 After you’re finished playing with it, store it in an air tight container.
 If it feels gooey after a few days, add a little more borax solution till you get the consistency you like.
 We think this gradual goo-ing might be due to the activated charcoal absorbing some of the borax (see below for what borax does!).

 The glue contains a long molecule called polyvinyl alcohol (PVA).
 It is a polymer, which is a molecule that contains repeats of a subunit molecule (for example, “A” is a subunit and “AAAAAAAAAAAAAAA” is a polymer of A).
-Borax (sodium tetraborate) is a small molecule that can stick to parts of the PVA through hydrogen bonds.
+Borax (sodium tetraborate) is a small molecule that can stick to parts of the PVA through a type of weak but plentiful bonds.
 One side of the borate molecule can stick to one strand of PVA, while the other side of the borate can also stick to a different strand of PVA, creating a bridge between the two PVA strands.
 This is called crosslinking.